bedrocksystems/BRiCk/doc/sphinx/pointers.rst

 Pointer provenance in |project|
 ================================================

-Each pointer can contain an allocation ID.
-This ID identifies the complete object that the pointer refers to; similar concepts are common in modern formalizations of pointers, from CompCert onwards.
+Each (valid) pointer value must contain an allocation ID.
+This ID identifies the complete object that the pointer refers to; similar concepts are common in modern formalizations of pointers, from `CompCert <https://hal.inria.fr/hal-00703441/document>`_ onwards.

-Notably, a single call to `malloc` might allocate storage for multiple objects: each such object will have a distinct allocation ID.
+Notably, a single call to :cpp:`malloc` might allocate storage for multiple objects: each such object will have a distinct allocation ID [#invalid-ptr-no-alloc-id].

 .. code-block:: coq